-• Specify DB_TXN_NOSYNC using the DB_ENV->set_flags() method.
+• Specify true to the EnvironmentConfig.setTxnNoSync() method.
 This causes DB to not synchronously force any log data to disk upon transaction commit.
 That is, the modifications are held entirely in the in-memory cache and the logging information is not forced to the filesystem for long-term storage.
 Note, however, that the logging data will eventually make it to the filesystem (assuming no application or OS crashes) as a part of DB's management of its logging buffers and/or cache.

-This form of a commit provides a weak durability guarantee because data loss can occur due to an application or OS crash.
+This form of a commit provides a weak durability guarantee because data loss can occur due to an application, JVM, or OS crash.

 This behavior is specified on a per-environment handle basis.
-In order for your application to exhibit consistent behavior, you need to specify this flag for all of the environment handles used in your application.
+In order for your application to exhibit consistent behavior, you need to specify this method for all of the environment handles used in your application.

-You can achieve this behavior on a transaction by transaction basis by specifying DB_TXN_NOSYNC to the DB_TXN->commit() method.
+You can achieve this behavior on a transaction by transaction basis by using Transaction.commitNoSync() to commit your transaction, or by specifying true to the TransactionConfig.setNoSync() method when starting the transaction.

-• Specify DB_TXN_WRITE_NOSYNC using the DB_ENV->set_flags() method.
+• Specify true to the EnvironmentConfig.setTxnWriteNoSync() method.
 This causes logging data to be synchronously written to the OS's file system buffers upon transaction commit.
 The data will eventually be written to disk, but this occurs when the operating system chooses to schedule the activity; the transaction commit can complete successfully before this disk I/O is performed by the OS.

-This form of commit protects you against application crashes, but not against OS crashes.
-This method offers less room for the possibility of data loss than does DB_TXN_NOSYNC.
+This form of commit protects you against application and JVM crashes, but not against OS crashes.
+This method offers less room for the possibility of data loss than does EnvironmentConfig.setTxnNoSync().

 This behavior is specified on a per-environment handle basis.
-In order for your application to exhibit consistent behavior, you need to specify this flag for all of the environment handles used in your application.
+In order for your application to exhibit consistent behavior, you need to specify this method for all of the environment handles used in your application.